 What is Darshan?

+Darshan is an outpouring of unconditional love.
+The blessing is an opportunity to gain spiritual advancement and fulfilment.
 We don’t necessarily need to understand the blessings we receive.
-In fact, it isn’t possible.
+In fact, it isn’t even possible.
+It is enough to gaze upon the sacred Being with reverence.
 To receive this blessing and grace from the Divine is beyond comprehension and as a result, each person experiences it differently.

 What Happens During Darshan?

 You can think of it in two ways - what happens outside and what happens inside.
 Externally, it might not seem like much.
 In Hindu tradition, bowing as you approach a deity, saint or spiritual Master is customary as an expression of reverence towards them.
 By making visual contact with them, the saint sees the devotee and the devotee receives a glimpse of Divinity Itself.

 Paramahamsa Vishwananda, a fully God-realised Master, often says that He is cleaning off dust and dirt from the mirror of your soul so that you can reflect the light of God more and more.

 When you come for darshan, when I look at your soul, at that moment, what I see is your Self, your true Self.
 And what I see is the beauty of what you hold inside of you.
 That’s what I want you to see, and that’s what I want you to realise for yourself.’ - Paramahamsa Vishwananda